lukesoguero/mocap_archery_simulation/README.md

 # VR Archery Simulation
 A motion capture VR archery simulation.
+Players use two motion tracked controllers to retrieve arrows from their quiver and shoot them with a bow.

 Assets Used:
 "LowPoly Environment Pack" by KORVEEN